 “Oh!!”

-And we both burst out laughing we realized: he thought I ONLY wanted ketchup.
+And we both burst out laughing as we realized… he thought I ONLY wanted ketchup.
 A massive handful of just plain old ketchup packets.
 He accepted my card this time, and we were both still laughing as I drove away.

 And as I sat in my car sneaky-snacking and opening another ketchup, I realized I was eating food that was meant to be consumed right out of its package.
 D’OH.